hloiseau/MorpionClj/README.md

 When you downloaded H2 run :

     lein repl

-Go to the file INSTALL_DB.clj and copy paster all the text in the terminal where you did lein repl
+Go to the file INSTALL_DB.clj and copy paste all the text in the terminal where you did lein repl

 Once this done use ctrl + d and start the web server